-1. Introduction
+1 Introduction

-The idea of two-dimensional quantum gravity was born in the 198's and developed in 1990s.
-It consists in the study of two-dimensional (2d) surfaces equipped with a random Riemannian metric.
-By analogy with Euclidean path and functional integrals in quantum mechanics and quantum field theories and with general relativity, the randomness corresponds to quantization and the 2D metric to some 2D "gravitational field," whence the name "2d quantum gravity."

-In 1981, motivated by string theory, Polyakov [19] argued that 2D quantum gravity should be equivalent to a 2D quantum field theory (CFT) on the surface, the Liouville conformal field theory (CFT).
-This theory has been extensively studied, see [17] for an extensive but not too recent review.
-Massless matter coupled to 2D gravity is described by a CFT characterized (sometimes uniquely) by its central charge c, and the central charge of the associated Liouville CFT should be $c_L = 26 - c$. (see for instance [2,6]).
+The idea of two-dimensional quantum gravity was born in the 1980's and developed in 1990's.
+It consists in the study of two-dimensional (2d) surfaces equipped with a random Riemaniann metric.
+By analogy with Euclidean path and functional integrals in quantum mechanics and quantum field theories and with general relativity, the randomness corresponds to quantization and the 2d metric to some 2d "gravitational field", whence the name "2d quantum gravity".
+In 1981, motivated by string theory, Polyakov [Polyakov, 1981] argued that 2dquantum gravity should be equivalent to a 2d-quantum field theory (CFT) on the surface, the Liouville conformal field theory (CFT).
+This theory has been extensively studied, see [Nakayama, 2004] for an extensive but not too recent review.
+Massless matter coupled to 2d gravity is described by a CFT characterized (sometimes uniquely) by its central charge c, and the central charge of the associated Liouville CFT should be $c_L = 26 - c$. (see for instance [David, 1988a], [Distler and Kawai, 1989]).
 For pure gravity c = 0.

 Another idea is to discretize the problem: start from a set of discrete surfaces (also called random maps in the mathematical literature), for example triangulated surfaces with N triangles, equipped with some local measure, for instance the uniform measure.
-These discretized models can often be mapped onto random matrix models and have been studied by random matrix theory, by combinatorics and by statistical physics methods, including numerical methods.
+These discretized models can often be mapped onto random matrix models, and have been studied by random matrix theory, by combinatorics and by statistical physics methods, including numerical methods.
 The continuum limit is defined by letting the average number of triangles tend to infinity, and the mesh to zero, while keeping the area fixed.
-It is conjectured that this limit should exist and be a 2D Liouville CFT.
+It is conjectured that this limit should exist and be a 2d Liouville CFT.
 In order to identify the Liouville CFT, one has to embed the discrete surface on a surface with a metric, and measure expectation values and correlations of distances between points.
 This limit is expected to be universal, in the sense that it should be the same for a large class of random maps (triangles, quadrangles, or other sets of graphs) rather independently of the measure.

-In 1990, Di Francesco and Kutasov [5] showed that for some special values of c, some quite special observables of the Liouville CFT (the partition functions and certain correlation functions) coincide with the amplitudes (coefficients of the τ -function) of an integrable system formulated by Douglas and Shenker [7] as a reduction of the KdV integrable hierarchy, known as the (p, q)minimal model.
-There is a central charge associated with this integrable system, given by $c = 1 - 6(p-q)^2/pq$.
-For c = 0, this degenerate Liouville theory is associated with the minimal model (3,2).
-Therefore, in a setup supposed to be a discretized model of 2d pure quantum gravity, one should be able to relate the continuum limit to the minimal model (3,2).
+In 1990 Di Francesco and Kutasov [Di Francesco - Kutasov, 1990] showed that for some special values of c, some quite special observables of the Liouville CFT (the partition functions and certain correlation functions) coincide with the amplitudes (coefficients of the τ -function) of an integrable system formulated by Douglas and Shenker [Douglas - Shenker, 1990] as a reduction of the KdV integrable hierarchy, known as the (p,q) minimal model.
+There is a central charge associated to this integrable system, given by $c = 1 - 6(p-q)^2/pq$.
+For c = 0, this degenerate Liouville theory is associated to the minimal model (3, 2).
+Therefore, in a setup supposed to be a discretized model of 2d pure quantum gravity, one should be able to relate the continuum limit to the minimal model (3, 2).